-While ZuluTrade does not charge withdrawal or inactivity fees, your broker might do so, so remember to enquire about those common fee types when you sign up for a trading account with an online broker that collaborates with ZuluTrade.
+While they do not charge withdrawal or inactivity fees, your broker might do so, so remember to enquire about those common fee types when you sign up for a trading account with an online broker that collaborates with them.

 When it comes to social trading, ZuluTrade has an Investor account for beginners who want to learn from and copy other traders.
 The company also offers a Trader account for advanced users who want to broadcast their trades as a signal provider.

-You can open either a live account or a demo account funded with virtual money to participate on ZuluTrade as a Trader or as an Investor.
-Just select the account type you want when you sign up at ZuluTrade.
+You can open either a live account or a demo account funded with virtual money to participate as a Trader or as an Investor.
+Just select the account type you want when you sign up.

 Trader account holders can benefit both from profit-sharing plans and from volume-based commissions determined by the turnover of their Investors, although your eligibility for these payments may depend on where you live.
 For example, U.S.-based traders can only get a variable membership fee from their Trader accounts, while Japanese traders cannot earn revenue from their Trader accounts.

-As an Investor, your trading account held at the broker of your choice must have a minimum balance of $100 to participate in ZuluTrade, although keep in mind that some brokers do require a higher minimum deposit than this.
+As an Investor, your trading account held at the broker of your choice must have a minimum balance of $100 to participate, although keep in mind that some brokers do require a higher minimum deposit than this.

 Also, due to legal regulations on social trading imposed by the EU, Traders wishing to attract EU-based investors will need to qualify by having a maximum drawdown level of less than 30% of total profit, a minimum time spent trading of 12 weeks and a profit of at least 3 pips per trade.

 In addition to their desktop platforms, MT4/5 have mobile and web-based versions.
-ZuluTrade also offers mobile app versions of its platform for iOS or Android, and a screenshot of its app for Android is shown below.
+Also offers mobile app versions of its platform for iOS or Android, and a screenshot of its app for Android is shown below.

 In the upper right of each page, you can select your preferred language out of the 26 available.
 You can also hit the neighbouring Login or Register buttons to get started.
 The bottom of the page has additional useful links and legal information.

-In addition to ZuluTrade’s web-based social trading platform, the website also has a useful Help Centre for general assistance that goes into considerable details, as well as a Trader Guide to assist those who want to get started offering trading signals to others via ZuluTrade.
+In addition to ZuluTrade’s web-based social trading platform, the website also has a useful Help Centre for general assistance that goes into considerable details, as well as a Trader Guide to assist those who want to get started offering trading signals to others.

 ZuluTrade provides its customers with support over the phone in either English or Spanish on a 24/5 basis during standard forex market trading hours.
 You can also look through its searchable FAQ page for answers to common questions.

-Furthermore, not only is ZuluTrade’s website translated into 26 languages, but you can also contact the company for assistance via text in all of those supported languages using Live Chat and email.
-A screenshot of ZuluTrade’s Contact Us page on its website appears below.
+Furthermore, not only is website translated into 26 languages, but you can also contact the company for assistance via text in all of those supported languages using Live Chat and email.

 ZuluTrade is a social trading platform, not a traditional online broker, so it does not have the usual range of payment methods you would use to make deposits into a trading account with.
 You are therefore going to need to find a suitable broker who accepts the payment methods you wish to use when you open up an account.

-Traders should expect commission withdrawal times to take up to 60 days from requesting they be paid by ZuluTrade.
+Traders should expect commission withdrawal times to take up to 60 days from requesting they be paid.
 Commissions can be withdrawn using various payment channels that include the following methods: